Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-1-MyOrg/README.md

 1. Build the solution and run it.

 2. Open your web browser and make a request to the app.
 Accept the IIS Express SSL certificate if needed.
 The app immediately attempts to authenticate you via the Azure AD v2 endpoint.
 Sign in with your personal account or with work or school account.

+> Did the sample not work for you as expected?
+Did you encounter issues trying this sample?
+Then please reach out to us using the [GitHub Issues](../../../../issues) page.

 ## Toubleshooting